Why You’ll Love This Recipe

 Variations

-- Use sugar-free syrup or sweetener alternatives to adjust sweetness level.
+Use sugar-free syrup or sweetener alternatives to adjust the sweetness level.

 Storage/Reheating

-- Refrigerate for up to 5 days to keep fresh longer.
+Refrigerate for up to 5 days to keep them fresh longer.

 FAQs